aNewPseudonym/aNewPseudonym.github.io/_drafts/2020-01-14-walkingSim1.markdown

     - the ending sucks - only time control is ripped away, it won't even let you kill yourself

 Briefness saves it
+    - still to long to replay comfortably - unlike Dr. Langeskov for instance
+    - maybe that's fine, expectation that you will run to google search unknown words or phrases and look up the entire script anyways

 ## Tacoma.